yasian8/langium-website/hugo/content/calculator-tutorial/2-dependency-injection.md

 ## How to use a module?

-Every language created with Langium has an entrypoint where its module is defined.
+Every language created with Langium has a module as an entrypoint.
-All you have to do is to call the `create[...]Services` method from the `[...]-module.ts` file from the `language-server` folder.
+All you have to do is to call the `createLANGUAGE_NAMEServices` method from the `LANGUAGE_NAME-module.ts` file from the `language-server` folder.

 ```typescript
 // importing from within a test file